-- Withdrawal prior to the sixth day of instruction of the quarter: 100%. - Withdrawal on or after the sixth day of instruction of the quarter and within the first 20 calendar days of the quarter: 50%.

-Withdrawal after the 20th calendar day of the quarter: 0%.
+- Withdrawal prior to the sixth day of instruction of the quarter: 100%. - Withdrawal on or after the sixth day of instruction of the quarter and within the first 20 calendar days of the quarter: 50%. - Withdrawal after the 20th calendar day of the quarter: 0%. - Refunds are prorated for classes with non-standard start or end dates.
+Short classes will be refunded based on the percentage of the class completed.
+Contact the Registration Office for exact refund deadlines for classes that do not follow the standard academic calendar.

-Check the academic calendar ( lowercolumbia.edu /calendar/academic ) on the LCC website for exact dates.
+Check the academic calendar (lo wercolumbia.edu/calendar/academic) on the LCC website for exact dates.
 When the college cancels a class, a full refund is made.
 Fees other than tuition and incidental fees are not refunded.
 Special refund policies apply to Continuing Education classes.